 Luan (looking mildly disinterested probably because it has been a long day in the Kenyan sun) and Emma, a paediatric nurse, chat to Mary, deputy head of Excel School.
 Both volunteers wear their Tilnar Cycle Challenge t-shirts, a sport's event that has supported the charity since the event was founded.

 UK volunteer Lucy poses with Mary, deputy head of Excel School, in front of the newly-constructed kitchen paid for by Porridge and Rice.
-Like all volunteers, the team are proud to wear their Tilnar Cycle Challenge t-shirts because of the funds the sport's event has raised for the charity.
+The kitchen will be used to cook the meals for the Feeding and Nutrition programme which provides all pupils with breakfast and lunch each school day.

-Tom Hawes, founder of the Tilnar Cycle Challenge, meets the pupils and teachers of Porridge and Rice schools during a business trip to Africa.
+Tom Hawes, founder of the Tilnar Cycle Challenge, meets the pupils and teachers of Porridge and Rice schools during a business trip to Kenya.

-University Student Volunteers - Agneta (Denmark), Thomas, (Netherlands), Lionel (Netherlands), Nena (Netherlands), and Laurens (Netherlands) - are accompanied by charity trustees Vish and Emma to Lizpal School to meet the children and teachers of a wonderful school.
+University Student Volunteers - Agneta (Denmark), Thomas, (Netherlands), Lionel (Netherlands), Nena (Netherlands), and Laurens (Netherlands) - are accompanied by charity trustees Vish and Emma to Lizpal School to meet the children and teachers of a wonderful school in Ngando, an area in the Nairobi slums.

-Martin, UK volunteer and pc specialist, seeing the Githogoro slums with Evanson, head of Compassion school, for the first time on their trip to Kenya.
-For most people, seeing the conditions these people live under, comes as a shock.
+Martin, UK volunteer and pc specialist, visits the Githogoro slum in Nairobi with Evanson, head of Compassion school, on a trip to Kenya.
+Githogoro is home to the pupils of Compassion school, a Porridge and Rice partner school.

-UK volunteers, Vish, Emma, Ken and Jake, walk between Porridge and Rice schools in Ngando with deputy head teacher, Mary.
+UK volunteers, Vish, Emma, Ken and Jake, walk between Porridge and Rice schools Excel and Lizpal in Ngando with deputy head teacher, Mary.
 Good walking shoes are essential when in Nairobi with the charity.

-Jake, Emma, Jude, and Ken walk with Mary, deputy head teacher of Excel School, along the the main road in Ngando taking their water bottles with them.
+Jake, Emma, Jude, and Ken, volunteers from the UK, walk with Mary, deputy head teacher of Excel School, along the the main road in Ngando taking their water bottles with them.
 It is important to drink water throughout the day given the temperatures in Kenya.

-Vish, Jake, Emma, Jude, Ken, and John walk on the main road through Ngando, from Excel school to Lizpal school, a journey of about 15 minutes.
+UK volunteers Vish, Jake, Emma, Jude, and Ken walk with the late John Obonyo on the main road through Ngando, from Excel school to Lizpal school, a journey of about 15 minutes.
 The sun is hot, and this is enough time to burn so hats or sun screen are essential.

-Dutch and UK volunteers walk through Kawangware to visit Heri and Forrester Schools.
-Walking is the main way to get around in the slums.
+Dutch and UK volunteers walk through Kawangware to visit Forrester School, and then later to Mithonge to visit Heri school.
+Walking is the main way that volunteers get around in the Nairobi slums.

 Volunteers from the Netherlands and the UK use one of the main thoroughfares of the Nairobi slums, the Nairobi railway track.
-Trains run twice a day, early morning and late evening, so the track remains clear of trains for most of the day, providing a wonderful clear path for the people of the slums.
+Trains run twice a day, early morning and late evening, so the track remains clear for most of the day, providing a convenient path for the people of the slums.

 Jake, Kuljit, Lucy, and Ken, volunteers from the UK, on their way to Excel School in Ngando after a short ride from Wildebeest Eco Camp, home while in Nairobi.

-Volunteers walk along Ngong Road towards The Junction.
-Ngong Road is one of the major roads into the city centre.
-It is single lane, and traffic is usually heavy and slow, so walking where possible can be faster.
+Volunteers walk along Ngong Road towards the shopping mall known as The Junction.
+Ngong Road is one of the major roads into the city centre of Nairobi.
+It is single lane, and traffic is usually heavy and slow, so walking can often be faster.

-Tom, Ned, Kuljit, Vish, and Ken, all UK volunteers, arrive at Excel school in Ngando, the first school to join the charity Porridge and Rice.
+Tom, Ned, Kuljit, Vish, and Ken, all UK volunteers, arrive at Excel school in Ngando, the first school to partner with the charity Porridge and Rice.

 Ayana, a volunteer from Japan, is met at Nairobi airport by Beth, head teacher of Lizpal school.
-All volunteers are met by someone at the airport unless travelling with officers of Porridge and Rice.
+All volunteers are met by someone at the airport unless travelling with nominated representatives of Porridge and Rice.

 UK volunteers use the Nairobi railway track to move between schools.
 In the early morning and late evening, the railway track is alive with people making their way to and from work.